fredrick/gauss/README.md

 **.mode(callback)**

 Returns the value(s) that occur the most frequently in a data set.
-If there is a tie, returns an array of values.
+If there is a tie, returns a Vector of values.

 **.variance(callback)**